apache/ofbiz-tools/demo-backup/ofbizdocker/README.md

-# Experimenting with docker builds and deployments of OFBiz
+# Docker deployments of OFBiz

-As part of OFBIZ-12757, docker builds and deployments are being carried out using VM ofbiz-vm1.apache.org.
+As part of OFBIZ-12757 and OFBIZ-12786, docker deployments are being carried on VM ofbiz-vm1.apache.org for the demo-trunk site.

+Work under OFBIZ-12757 also created 3 experimental sites:
+* exp1.ofbiz.apache.org
+* exp2.ofbiz.apache.org
+* exp3.ofbiz.apache.org

+These sites may be disabled at any time, but the hostnames will be left configured to enable rapid experimentation with demo sites in the future.

 Files in this subdirectory of the ofbiz-tools repository reflect files which should be created on the root filesystem of ofbiz-vm1.apache.org with the following additions and/or settings:
 * /etc/cron.d/ofbizdocker